Universe in a black hole in Einstein$-$Cartan gravity

-The contraction of the Universe before the big bounce must be caused by a physical initial condition.
-Such a contraction can correspond to gravitational collapse of matter inside a newly formed black hole existing in another universe \cite{torsion1,Pat}.
-When the event horizon forms, the interior of a black hole becomes a new, closed universe, which can be thought of as a three-dimensional analogue of the two-dimensional surface of a sphere \cite{torsion1}.
-Quantum effects in an extremely strong, gravitational field in a collapsing black hole cause an intense particle production which creates an enormous amount of mass inside the black hole \cite{Zel} without changing the total energy (matter plus gravitational field) of the new universe \cite{torsion4}.
-The universe in a black hole contracts until it reaches a minimum radius and maximum density, undergoes a bounce, and then expands.
-Such an expansion is not visible from the outside of the black hole because of an infinite redshift at its event horizon.
-As the universe in a black hole expands to infinity, the boundary of the black hole becomes an Einstein-Rosen bridge connecting this universe with the outer universe in which the black hole exists.
-Every astrophysical black hole may thus be an Einstein-Rosen bridge (wormhole) to a new universe on the other side of its event horizon.
-Accordingly, our Universe may be the interior of a black hole existing in another universe and a part of a multiverse.
-This scenario also explains the arrow of time and the black hole information paradox \cite{torsion1,torsion4}.
+When the universe in a black hole creates sufficient amounts of mass, it reaches the size at which the cosmological constant becomes dominant and the expansion proceeds to infinity \cite{Lor}.
+The boundary of the black hole (event horizon) becomes an Einstein--Rosen bridge (wormhole) connecting this universe with the outer universe in which the black hole exists.
+Every astrophysical black hole candidate may thus be a wormhole to a new universe on the other side of its event horizon.
+Accordingly, our universe may be the interior of a black hole existing in another universe and a part of a multiverse.
+This scenario could also explain the arrow of time and the black hole information paradox \cite{torsion1,torsion4}.